smspillaz/reading/papers/rl/hrl/top_down/representation_learning_for_acting_and_planning_a_top_down_approach.md

 ---
-title: Representaiton Learning for Acting and Planning: A top-down approach
+title: "Representaiton Learning for Acting and Planning: A top-down approach"
 ---